 - An on-demand library is included

 - Watch on most streaming and mobile devices including Roku, Apple TV, and Chromecast

-If you’re looking for a cheap way to stream Empire without cable, you won’t find a better option than Sling TV. $25 a month is the cheapest package price for local streaming options.
-Sling TV offers a lot of room for upgrades, with channel bundles and even a cloud-DVR being available for a fee.
+If you’re looking for a cheap way to stream Empire without cable, you won’t find a better option than Sling TV. $30 a month is the cheapest package price for local streaming options.
+Sling TV offers a lot of room for upgrades.
 A limited on-demand library is included, and it offers local channel content if they are available in your package.
 You’ll be free to stream on most devices, from the location of your choice.
 All in all, Sling TV is a great choice to get a lot of channels for the smallest amount of money possible.

 You can learn more in our Sling TV review.

 Watch the Empire Live Stream with YouTube TV

 YouTube TV also offers a good option for Empire streaming.
 YouTube TV is second only to Hulu Live when it comes to offering local channels to the most areas.
 One package is available, and it offers 50+ channels for $40 per month.
 A lot of popular channels are available.
 Your package also comes with a cloud-DVR that offers unlimited space.
 Here’s some more details on YouTube TV:

 - Watch AMC, FX, TNT, TruTV, ESPN, USA, CNN, and many others